Nature’s Canvas With Changing Hues At Shoghi

 We have done many things for the first time here.
 Picking up a geared mountain bike and pedaling around in carefree abandon.
 Unleashing our indomitable spirit at valley crossing, surprising ourselves.
 Challenging ourselves on the adventure obstacles.
 And yes, defying gravity – giving it a try at least on the rock face while climbing!
 Or enjoying an adrenaline rush rappelling down through wilderness.

-Even though the open air barbeques and bonfires in the evenings have remained our all time favorites, we also relish a meal on the machaan, enjoy a visit to a village home for tea, never miss a hike up to a hilltop; the experiences at Park Woods have been endless.
+Even though the open air barbeques and bonfires in the evenings have remained our all time favorites, we also relish a meal on the machaan, enjoy a visit to a village home for tea, never miss a hike up to a hilltop; the experiences at Shoghi have been endless.

 Whenever we changed wheels and needed to burn rubber on the highway – we would end up at this tranquil place!